Volunteer Leadership Academy

 Volunteers with existing exposure to A.T.
-Cooperative Management fundamentals of the first three courses below may just register for the final three sessions in the series by registering using the registration link below.
+Cooperative Management fundamentals of the first three courses below may skip to the final three modules in the series, which will be available as self-paced online training modules soon.
 Volunteer and Project Leadership is intended for Trail Supervisors and A.T.
 Club Presidents, as well as people aspiring to those roles.

 Sequence 1: Cooperative Management

 - Intro to Cooperative Management (September 24) – Now available as a training module

 - Essential Agreements for Trail Management (October 22) – Now available as a training module

 - Managing Beyond Trail Maintenance: Natural Resource Priorities, Understanding Advocacy, Discovering the Wild East Network, New Partnerships and People (January 21) – Now available as a training module